New & Used Land Rover Range Rover Evoque: In Depth

 GET A FREE PRICE QUOTE

-The Land Rover Range Rover Evoque is a compact, stylish, and surprisingly capable SUV that borrows its underpinnings from the Land Rover LR2.
-It gets the Range Rover badge, due to its luxurious interior and style.
+The Land Rover Range Rover Evoque is a compact, stylish, and surprisingly capable SUV that shares its underpinnings with the Land Rover LR2.
+It receives the Range Rover badge because of its luxurious interior and style.

 For more information, including pricing with options, see our full review of the 2014 Land Rover Range Rover Evoque.